 By Jennifer Popik, J.D., Federal Legislative Director, National Right to Life

 Editor’s note.
-The law has since been challenged in court but that was to be expected.
 This was originally published in Sebastian’s Point by the Society of St. Sebastian.

 On April 5, 2023, Governor Little of Idaho signed a bill designed to protect minor girls in the state of Idaho.
 HB 242 makes it illegal for an adult to transport a pregnant minor within the state of Idaho for the purpose of obtaining an abortion with the intent to conceal the abortion from the parents or guardian of the minor.
 The law took effect May 5, 2023.